adironene/CSE110_Lab1/index.md

 ## Introduction

 Hello, I'm Phoebe Tang, a **third-year MATH-CS** Student at UCSD.
 I am graduating this year and pursuing a master's degree in CS specializing in AI.
 In my freetime, I like to dance, skate, draw, and game.
+To find out more about my interests, feel free to skip to the [just for fun section](#just-for-fun).
+To check out the images used for this page, visit [the img folder](Imgs/).

 ## Portfolio